Master’s programme in Data Science for Decision Making

 During the first semester of the second year, the programme allows you to pursue personal interests.
 You can partake in an international exchange, an elective semester, do a company or a research internship.
 In the second semester of the second year, you will work on your master’s thesis on a research topic of your personal interest, under the supervision of one of the academic staff members.
 You can do this master’s thesis research internally or externally at a company or in collaboration with one of the partner universities of DKE.

-The master’s programme in Operations Research covers a wide range of topics in applied and theoretical areas, with emphasis on the following topics:
+The master’s programme in Data Science for Decision Making covers a wide range of topics in applied and theoretical areas, with emphasis on the following topics: